openhab/openhab-addons/bundles/org.openhab.binding.teslascope/README.md

 ## Supported Things

-All current Tesla vehicles are supported.
+All Tesla vehicles supported by Teslascope are supported..

 ## Discovery

-Auto-discover is not currently supported.
+Auto-discovery is not currently supported.

 ## Thing Configuration